spectrocloud/librarium/docs/docs-content/clusters/edge/third-party-integrations/tailscale.md

 Make sure to adjust the `tailscale up --authkey=` line with the Tailscale authorization key you want to use to register the devices.
 You can generate this key in the Settings section of the Tailscale web console.
 The recommended approach is a reusable, non-ephemeral key that automatically tags the devices with one or more tags.

-If you already have a `stages:` section in your user-data file, you must merge the existing section together with the above content.
+If you already have a `stages:` block in your user-data file, you must merge the existing block together with the above content.

 :::info